5 Steps to a Perfect Essential Oil Bath that Soothes & Heals Your BodyReading Time: 7 minutes

-After a long, hard day at work or taking care of family and chores, sometimes all you want to do is shut the bathroom door and draw a long, hot bath.
+After a stressful day, sometimes all you want to do is shut the bathroom door and draw a long, hot bath.
 The calming effect a bath can have on your nerves (and nervous system) is practically a given.
 Remember those Calgon commercials way back in the 70s (“Calgon take me away!”)?
 Well, you don’t have to rely on potentially toxic commercial bubble bath solutions to give yourself relief.
 In fact, if done properly, an essential oil bath can be a legitimate healing and energizing experience… as well as a deliciously relaxing one.

 Why Taking a Hot Bath Is Good for Your Health